cloudfoundry-incubator/quarks-operator/README.md

 ### Implicit Variables

 Implicit variables have to be created before creating a BOSH deployment resource.
 The [previous example](docs/examples/bosh-deployment/boshdeployment-with-custom-variable.yaml) creates a secret named `nats-deployment.var-custom-password`.
-That value will be used fill `((custom-password))` place holders in the BOSH manifest.
+That value will be used to fill `((custom-password))` place holders in the BOSH manifest.

 The name of the secret has to follow this scheme: '<bosh-deployment-cr.name>.var-<variable-name>'